 - Reading and understanding the CSUN Radiation Safety Manual.

-- Reading and understanding the State of California Department of Health Services
+- Reading and understanding the State of California Department of Public Health

 - Form RH 2364, "Notice to Employees."
 (Appendix D)